 One of the strengths of our Program is the affiliation of the Icahn School of Medicine at Mount Sinai with Elmhurst Hospital Center and the James J. Peters VA Medical Center.
 With clinical rotations at three major medical centers, our residents benefit from caring for a diverse group of patients.
 The approximate 50,000 patient visits per year across the three sites provide the residents with a high surgical volume as primary surgeons.
-The average number of cataracts performed by the 2015 graduating seniors as primary surgeons was 181.
+The average number of cataracts performed by the graduating residents is consistently among the highes in the tri-state area.

 At each of our three sites, a full-time faculty member serves as the on-site Director of Service and supervises the day-to-day running of the clinics.
 All clinics, both comprehensive and sub-specialty, are fully staffed by Mount Sinai Health System faculty.
 The residents benefit from working with the same attending physicians in each clinic throughout their three-month rotations, providing consistent oversight and continuity of care.

 Free shuttle bus service is provided between The Mount Sinai Hospital in Manhattan, Elmhurst Hospital Center in Queens, and the James J. Peters VA Medical Center in the Bronx.
 Both Elmhurst Hospital Center and the James J. Peters VA Medical Center are located approximately seven miles from The Mount Sinai Hospital and can be reached by car in 20 minutes without traffic.
 Residents are reimbursed for taxi fare to and from both sites when the shuttle is not immediately available during the day and at off-hours.
 Since all call is taken from home, residents use taxis to commute to and from the hospitals when called in at night.